 The meeting, held on Huskie Kickoff Day, lasts about an hour and meets by counselor groups.
-There is lots of good info on school start up, expectations, what to do when a student struggles, resources in the building, etc. This is a chance to meet your student's counselor and start your own relationship with them.
+There is lots of good information about what to expect during the first few weeks of school, what to do when a student struggles, resources in the building, etc. This is also a chance to meet your student's counselor and start your own relationship with them.